cbmarcum/lazybones/README.md

 The concept of Skeletor is very similar to Maven archetypes, and what [Yeoman](http://yeoman.io/) does for web applications.
-Skeletor also includes a subtemplates feature that resembles the behaviour of Yeoman's sub-generators, allowing you to generate optional extras (controllers, scaffolding etc.) inside a project.
+Skeletor also includes a subtemplates feature that resembles the behavior of Yeoman's sub-generators, allowing you to generate optional extras (controllers, scaffolding etc.) inside a project.

 ## Skeletor Developer